aidojs/aido-graphql/README.md

 ## Installation

-The aido-cron package can be installed with your package manager of choice :
+The aido-graphql package can be installed with your package manager of choice :

 ```sh
 npm install --save aido-graphql